ryanofarrell/playful-progressions/_posts/2025-08-28-5-minute-friday-straws.md

     teaser: /assets/images/processed/blog/5mf-straws.jpeg
 image: /assets/images/processed/blog/5mf-straws.jpeg
 ---

-Welcome to 5 minute friday where I show you how to use simple household items for meaningful playbased activities for all ages, that take less than 5 minutes to set up.
-This week its straws!
-Head to my blog to see more and to identify the developmental benefits of each activity.

 Straws are such a great go-to that I always carry in my therapy bag!
 They’re inexpensive, versatile, and effective for all ages!
 Here are a few things you can entertain your kiddos with using straws!